TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

       * 1 idea per image

 ### Extensions to client Library
+  * Consider removing the css auto-load in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).
   * *New Functions* (all to be callable from Node-RED):
     * [ ] Show/hide page controls (light/dark, colours, etc. Easy Read option?)
     * [ ] `uibuilder.navigate(locationUrl)` - change page.
 Ensure it works with SPA routers and with anchor links.